CCA fact sheet

 Identification of emission sources

-To express the Bilan Carbone® in coherence with analytical carbon accounting, the organisation must identify the same emission sources (those for which it is responsible and dependent), while keeping the objective of subsequently allocating them according to an so-called “analytical” mapping which will cross-reference accounting codes and analytical axes.
+To express the Bilan Carbone® in coherence with analytical carbon accounting, the organisation shall identify the same emission sources (those for which it is responsible and dependent), while keeping the objective of subsequently allocating them according to an so-called “analytical” mapping that will cross-reference accounting codes and analytical axes.

 • Supported emissions are mapped from the company's accounting data.
 To identify supported emissions, an analysis of the accounting exports is carried out to identify all classes of accounts: